Frequently Asked Questions

 YES!
 I can provide you with access to Theory Test Pro – a fantastic online training resource to prepare you for taking the Theory Test confident that you should pass First Time!
 See the link below for more information and to take a Free mock test.

 How will I know when I'm ready to take my practical test?

-Throughout your lessons I’ll be monitoring and recording your progress towards the necessary standard that you’ll be required to demonstrate to pass your driving practical test.
+Throughout your lessons we’ll be monitoring and recording your progress towards the necessary standard to pass your driving practical test.
 When you're close to this standard we'll begin mock tests which is a great way to assess your readiness and prepare for the real test.

-When I think you’ve reached that standard, and only by mutual agreement, we’ll put you in for your practical test.
+When we both agree that you're ready, we’ll put you in for your practical test.